argenisosorio/django_ssl_secure_redirect/README.md

 Is a list of urls that should be secure.
 Any request to a path which starts with one of these will be required to use https.
 In this example try to admin urls.

+- SECURE_REDIRECT_EXEMPT
+Should be a list of regular expressions.
+Any URL path matching a regular expression in this list will not be redirected to HTTPS

 ## Configuration

 Set to your **settings.py**